 Day - 7

 Location: Lumbini - An optional hike to the Rani Mahal is available today.
 Rani Mahal translates to ‘Queens Palace’, as the site was built as a monument of love to the deceased youngest wife of former general Khadga Samsher Rana, Tej Kumari Devi.
 Your other option is to travel to Tansen Hill station where panoramic views of Annapurna and Tansen valley can be seen, and Tansen town lies nearby should you wish to continue exploring it.
-A late afternoon drive to Lumbini will take you to for an overnight stay at the Buddha Maya Garden Hotel – expect to be greeted tomorrow morning by the birdsongs stemming from the area of the magnificent Lumbini World Heritage Garden where the hotel is situated.
+Later this afternoon drive to Lumbini, the birthplace of Buddha.

 Day - 8

 Location: Lumbini - This morning head out of Lumbini to Tilaurakot, which houses the ruins of ancient Kapilvastu – the capital of the Sakya kingdom and where Buddha spent his youth as Prince Siddhartha.
 Also, explore Nighlihawa and Gotihawa, which are closeby to Tilaurakot and have broken Ashoka pillars and other relics.
 Enjoy lunch and then return to Lumbini in the afternoon.
 There’s also the option to explore Lumbini’s UNESCO World Heritage Site.
 Lumbini is known as the holiest place of one of the world’s great religions and the area contains important evidence about the nature of Buddhist pilgrimage centres from as early as third century BC.
-Witness the serenity of the Maya Devi Temple, the statue of Little Buddha, and the Bodhi Tree, which is very close by your accommodation.
+Discover the serenity of the Maya Devi Temple, the statue of Little Buddha, and the Bodhi Tree, which is very close by your accommodation.